cia-labs/loveall-api-fast/README.md

-# LoveAll Service
+# LoveAll

+LoveAll is a loyalty platform by AF.
+The main focus is to create a loyalty platfrom in the restaurants space which funnels into helping the social causes enlisted by AF.

+###### Usage:

-to create database and clean and run python3 manager.py --init-db
+- To create database and clean and run `python3 manager.py --init-db`

-to only run
+- To only run
-python3 manager.py
+  `python3 manager.py`

+#TODO:

+Offer reoccurance login using rrule